kobolabs/epub-spec/README.md

 	* Check that the image is being correctly referenced throughout the HTML, OPF and file name.
 Sometimes there is a slight discrepancy between the link and the name of the image; this results in the image link being broken.
 There may also be special characters or spaces in the filename resulting in a mismatch between how the file is named in the OPF.
 Reading systems may fail to identify images in these cases.
 Ex.
 The image in the ePub could be called “image with spaces.jpg” and would be labelled “`image&nbsp;with&nbsp;spaces.jpg`” in the OPF file.
 * If images are failing to display specifically on the desktop platform:
 	* Check the code for the use of negatively positioned images.
 	* Check to see if you are scaling images.
-If you are using transforms to shrink/expand the image iy may not display on the Desktop app and eInk devices at all.
+If you are using transforms to shrink/expand the image it may not display on the Desktop app and eInk devices at all.
 This issue is expanded on [here](https://github.com/kobolabs/epub-spec#image-formatting)
 * If you have tried revising the images and the issue still exists contact the Content QA team for additional feedback.

-### Blocks Appearing in Place of Text on Desktop and eInk Platforms

-Applying style modifications (ex: bolding, italicizing, etc) to embedded fonts rather than embedding separate modified versions of those fonts will result in a display on Desktop and eInk where the text expands to the point where it is not legible.
-[This section above](https://github.com/kobolabs/epub-spec#all-fonts-used-in-fixed-layout-content-must-be-embedded-and-cannot-be-modified) covers this display issue in greater detail.

-To revise ePubs with this issue:
-* Embed actual styled fonts (ex: bold or italic fonts) in place of modifying fonts in the CSS.
-* Test via sideloading to the desktop platform to ensure that the text is displaying properly.
-Instructions for sideloading can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).
-* If the fonts are displaying as intended, please send in the revised file and let us know that it is available for additional QA testing.
-* If you cannot get the fonts to display correctly on Desktop and eInk contact the Content QA team for additional feedback.

 ### Text Spacing and Overlap Issues